-- 1. apply proper lab safety and proper procedures for handling and disposal of chemicals. - 2. demonstrate proper manipulation of common equipment including, but not limited to: - a. balances general wet chemistry equipment for investigation of chemical reactions and chemical separation techniques. - b. volumetric glassware for quantatitive solution chemistry. - 3. use and understand selected instrumentation such as NMR, IR, and UV spectrometers, chromatographs, electro-chemical instruments and lab computers.
+- 1. apply proper lab safety and proper procedures for handling and disposal of chemicals. - 2. demonstrate proper manipulation of common equipment including, but not limited to: - a. balances general wet chemistry equipment for investigation of chemical reactions and chemical separation techniques. - b. volumetric glassware for quantitative solution chemistry. - 3. use and understand selected instrumentation such as UV-vis spectrometers, chromatographs, electro-chemical instruments, NMR, IR, and data acquisition and analysis systems.